 At Jackson Hospital and The Jackson Clinic, we know that a healthy vascular system is critical to overall wellness, because the vascular system is responsible for the flow of blood outside of the heart and throughout the body.

-That's why we have established one of the Southeast's premier vascular surgery centers, employing some of the region's best vascular surgeons and health professionals and equipping them with some of the most advanced, state-of-the-art equipment in the world.
+That's why we have established one of the Southeast's premier vascular surgery centers, with some of the region's best vascular surgeons and health professionals and equipping them with some of the most advanced, state-of-the-art equipment in the world.

 All of this combines with the services of Jackson Hospital to offer a lifeline to those in need of vascular surgery and care.